-This clinical policy references Current Procedural Terminology (CPT[®]).
-CPT[®] is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2022, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT®).
+CPT® is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2021, American Medical Association.
 All rights reserved.
-CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all inclusive and are included for informational purposes only.
+CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only and may not support medical necessity.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT [®] Description Codes 63185 Laminectomy with rhizotomy; 1 or 2 segments 63190 Laminectomy with rhizotomy; more than 2 segments Reviews, Revisions, and Approvals Revision Date Approval Date Converted corporate to local policy.
-08/15/2020 References reviewed and updated.
-Background updated with no 2/22 2/22 impact on criteria.
+$\operatorname{CPT}^{\mathbb{R}}$ Description Codes 63185 Laminectomy with rhizotomy; 1 or 2 segments 63190 Laminectomy with rhizotomy; more than 2 segments

+Reviews, Revisions, and Approvals Revision Date Approval Date Converted corporate to local policy.
+08/15/2020 Dute References reviewed and updated.
+Background updated with no impact on criteria.
 Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
 Minor edits to background.
 References reviewed, updated and reformatted.
-Added "may not support medical necessity" in coding implicatio ns.
+Added "may not support medical necessity" in coding implications.
 Reviewed by specialist.
-Annual re view completed.
+2/22 2/22 Annual review completed.
 Added "muscle" in I.D.
-Background 1/23 4/3/23 updated and minor rewording with no clinical significance.
+Background updated and minor rewording with no clinical significance.
 ICD-10 diagnosis code table removed.
 References reviewed, reformatted and updated.
-Annual re view.
-Updated level descriptions for "Gross Motor Function 1/24 3/25/24 Classification System" in the background with no clinical ce.
-References reviewed and updated.
-Reviewed by external specialist.
+1/23 4/3/23